That comfortable, glowing feeling after sex can be shattered by sudden bleeding.

 Don’t be too alarmed, since most patients with postcoital bleeding do not have cancer, or what doctors call “an underlying malignancy.”1 But you still need to be cautious, and ensure you’re receiving proper medical care and getting your regular examinations, such as cervical screening tests.3

-In rare instances, bleeding after sex can be a sign of cervical or vaginal cancer.3 Abnormal vaginal bleeding can also be a sign of endometrial (uterine) cancer.8
+In rare instances, bleeding after sex can be a sign of cervical cancer or vaginal cancer.3 Abnormal vaginal bleeding can also be a sign of endometrial (uterine) cancer.8

 Some women with postcoital bleeding don’t even have an obvious source for their bleeding, and symptoms naturally resolve themselves.1 But that doesn’t mean you should ignore bleeding after sex.